Lammas: Horticulture

 Lammas leaves or Lammas growth refers to a second crop of leaves produced in high summer by some species of trees in temperate countries to replace those lost to insect damage.
 They often differ slightly in shape, texture and/or hairiness from the earlier leaves.

+Lammas Fairs

 Exeter in Devon is one of the few towns in England that still celebrates its Lammas Fair and has a processional custom which stretches back over 900 years, led by the Lord Mayor.
 During the fair a white glove on a pole decorated with garlands is raised above the Guildhall.
 The fair now takes place on the first Thursday in July.
+Other examples include Ould Lammas Fair and Inverkeithing Lammas Fair.St Andrews in Fife, Scotland continues to have an annual Lammas Fair which takes place along streets in the town.

+Sustainability

 A low-impact development project at Tir y Gafel, Glandwr, Pembrokeshire, Lammas Ecovillage, is a collective initiative for nine self-built homes.
 It was the first such project to obtain planning permission based on a predecessor of what is now the sixth national planning guidance for sustainable rural communities originally proposed by the One Planet Council.